floydfdes/app-hobbynest/README.md

-# HobbyNest
+# InterestHub

-HobbyNest is a vibrant web application designed for hobby enthusiasts to share, discover, and connect over their favorite pastimes.
-Built with React.js and powered by a robust Express.js backend, HobbyNest offers a seamless and engaging user experience for hobby exploration and community building.
+InterestHub is a vibrant web application designed for individuals to share, discover, and connect over their interests and passions.
+Built with React.js and powered by a robust Express.js backend, InterestHub offers a seamless and engaging user experience for interest exploration and community building.

 ## 🌟 Features

 - **User Authentication**: Secure signup and login functionality.
-- **Hobby Posts**: Create, view, update, and delete posts about your hobbies.
+- **Interest Posts**: Create, view, update, and delete posts about your interests.
 - **Social Interaction**: Like and comment on posts to engage with other users.
 - **Search Functionality**: Find posts based on keywords or tags.
 - **Responsive Design**: Optimized for both desktop and mobile views.
-- **User Profiles**: Personalized spaces for users to showcase their hobbies.
+- **User Profiles**: Personalized spaces for users to showcase their interests.
 - **Contact Form**: Easy communication channel for feedback and support.

 ## 🛠️ Technologies Used